-While Tacoma may not be famous for its clubs and nightlife scene, it is known for unique cultural attractions like the Museum of Glass, the Washington State History Museum, and the Tacoma Museum of Art.
+While Tacoma may not be famous for its clubs and nightlife scene, it is known for unique cultural attractions like the Museum of Glass, the Washington State History Museum, and the Tacoma Art Museum.
 Additionally, Tacoma provides ample opportunities to celebrate the Halloween season, including events for trick-or-treating, haunted houses to scare your pants off, and even some places to shop for costumes and supplies.

 If Tacoma just doesn't have what you seek for your Halloween fun, you're also not too far from plenty of alternative destinations, including Seattle.
 If you're looking for a way to truly celebrate all this spooky holiday has to offer, you can venture north about 30 miles, where you'll find plenty of larger-scale Halloween parties, scarier haunted attractions, and more neighborhoods for trick or treating.

-On weekends from September 28 to October 28, 2018, Fright Fest returns to the Wild Waves Theme & Water Park in Tacoma.
+On weekends throughout most of October, Fright Fest returns to the Wild Waves Theme & Water Park in Tacoma.
 During Fright Fest, park guests can explore three haunted attractions, take over 25 rides in the dark, and discover every creepy detail of the park's spooky makeover.

 Fright Fest includes milder frights for little ones as well as terrifying adventures for older kids and adults alike.
 During the festivities, music lovers can head over to the wave pool, which will be transformed into a dance floor for older park guests.
 Meanwhile, small children can enjoy a scare-free adventure through Booville, which features Halloween-themed activities geared toward guests under 10 years old.